linkerd/website/linkerd.io/content/2.11/getting-started/_index.md

 provider.
 {{< /note >}}

-Depending on the speed of your cluster's Internet connection, it make take a minute or two for the control plane to finish installing.
+Depending on the speed of your cluster's Internet connection, it may take a minute or two for the control plane to finish installing.
 Wait for the control plane to be ready (and verify your installation) by running: